I believe my neighbor has code violations on their property. What should I do?

 Can I testify in court against my neighbor?

-Yes, please contact Julie Asciolla at 412-255-2811 to coordinate.
+Yes, please call the government and community affairs liaison to coordinate at 412-255-2811.
 To view court dates, please visit the magisterial judicial website.
 Court dates will appear once the hearing has been scheduled.
 If you do not see a date, the hearing has not yet been scheduled.

 How do I get the City to condemn a house?